I’m a bit of a coward. With many of my recipes, I take one glance and think, “Nope. Too hard. I don’t have time for that.”

 Secrets to Success

-This recipe is possibly the hardest bread recipe I’ve ever attempted.
+This no knead artisan-style sourdough bread is possibly the hardest recipe I’ve ever attempted.
 Each step of the way, I worried that I would mess up.

 But I do have a secret for success: just let it sit!
 The great thing about this recipe is the flexibility in the rise times.
 I could let my dough sit for hours while I tended to my daughter and cleaned the house.